tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-coupons.md

 Regardless of the option selected, click **Generate references in Excel**.

 The download starts immediately.
-Furthermore, a new window appears showing the number of references generated, in this windows, you can also send the Excel file to whoever you need.
+Furthermore, a new window appears showing the number of references generated.
+In this window, you can also send the Excel file to whoever you need.

 ![PrintScreen](/assets/PaymentCoupons/PaymentCoupons_07.png)

 ### Create collection cards
-This option lets you generate cards with the information required to let your clients to be able to make cash payments at the available payment points every time they need to.<br>
+This option lets you generate cards with the information required to let your clients to be able to make cash payments at the available payment points every time they need to.

 This option is available when you don't set a fixed payment amount nor a payment deadline.

 {{% alert title="Note" color="info"%}}